Part one of the Test of Competence 2021 is a computer based test known as the CBT.

 Our CBT test provider is Pearson VUE.
 They have test centres in most countries around the world.

-Read the Test of Competence 2021: CBT information booklet for nurses and midwives for an overview of the new CBT.
+- Test of Competence 2021: CBT information booklet for nurses or the

 The new CBT is split into two parts: Part A covers numeracy and Part B covers clinical questions for nursing or midwifery.